hantsy/spring-webmvc-jwt-sample/README.md

 }
 ```

-It uses `JwtTokenProvider` to process the JWT work, such as generating JWT token, parsing JWT claims.
+It uses `JwtTokenProvider` to treat with JWT, such as generating JWT token, parsing JWT claims.

 ```java